Chiroptera/blog/content/pelican_dropbox.md

-Title: Hosting Pelican website in Dropbox
+Title: Hosting a website in Dropbox
 Date: 2015-03-31 10:19
+Category:
+Tags: dropbox

 This entry will serve as a short documentation on how to set up a Pelican website hosted in Dropbox.
 I'm running Ubuntu, so the commands used work in that environment.
 Analogue steps can be taken for PC and Mac.

+# Why host in Dropbox?
+You might imediately think why would you like to host a website in Dropbox.
+There are several reasons:
+- You have a prototype website you want to demo.
+Dropbox offers a quick and easy way to have it online and running.
+- You have a simple website you'd like to share with other people.
+- bla ble bli

+# Disadvantages
+There are some disadvantages to having a website hosted on Dropbox though:
+- It has some quirks with custom domains (more on that later)
+- It can only serve static pages, which means you can forget any server side goodies (no wordpress hosting for instance)
+-

 # Setting up Dropbox

 I will forego the details of creating a [Dropbox](https://www.dropbox.com/) account.
-Just make sure that you have a Public directory as that is what will serve your website.
+Just make sure that you have a Public directory.
+This directory will have your website inside.
+Dropbox serves this directory by default.

 # Setting up Pelican